philgyford/django-nested-inline-formsets-example/README.md

 This Django project is purely to demonstrate an example of how to create a form that contains [inline formsets][if] that each contains its own inline formset.

+It runs in Django 4.0 using Python 3.9.

 I'm indebted to [this blogpost][post] by Ravi Kumar Gadila for helping me figure this out.

 [if]: https://docs.djangoproject.com/en/2.0/topics/forms/modelforms/#inline-formsets